Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Baryon magnetic moments in symmetric nuclear matter

-Finally, we show in Fig.~\ref{Transmag} the transition magnetic moments for $B=(\Sigma^0,\Sigma_c^+,\Sigma_b^0) \to B'=(\Lambda,\Lambda_c^+,\Lambda_b^0)$.
-The density dependence of the ratios, the in-medium to free space is shown in the left panel, while the modulus values are shown in the right panel.
-The density dependence seems to be similar for all the three cases in the left panel.
-The larger medium modification of $|\mu_{\Sigma_b^0\Lambda_b^0}|$, which can be seen in the left panel, may be attributed to the larger bag radii for the $(\Sigma_b^0 \to \Lambda_b^0)$, or the larger integral upper limit (common bag radius) $R_{\Lambda_b}^*$, than those of $R_{\Lambda}^*$ for $(\Sigma \to \Lambda)$, and $R_{\Lambda_c^+}^*$ for $(\Sigma_c^+ \to \Lambda_c^+)$.
-Since this feature may be associated with the MIT bag model artifact, we should focus on the ratios, the in-medium to free space shown in the left panel, as will be explained.
-We discuss this issue next.
+Finally, we show in Fig.~\ref{Transmag} the transition magnetic moments for $B=(\Sigma^0,\Sigma_c^+,\Sigma_b^0) \to B'=(\Lambda,\Lambda_c^+,\Lambda_b^0)$, calculated by the Set I (upper panel) and Set II (lower panel).
+The density dependence of the ratios, the in-medium to free space is shown in the left panel, while the moduli of the bare values are shown in the right panel.
+The density dependence seems to be similar for all the three cases in the left panel, but $\Sigma_b^0 \to \Lambda_b$ case shows larger enhanced in both the Set I and Set II.
+The larger medium modification of $|\mu_{\Sigma_b^0\Lambda_b^0}|$, which can be seen in the left panel, may be attributed to the larger bag radii for the $(\Sigma_b^0 \to \Lambda_b^0)$, or the larger integral upper limit (common bag radius) $R_{\Lambda_b}^*$, than those of $R_{\Lambda}^*$ for $(\Sigma^0 \to \Lambda)$ and $R_{\Lambda_c^+}^*$ for $(\Sigma_c^+ \to \Lambda_c^+)$.
+In addition, the effect due to the different $m_s$ values can be seen in the enhancement of the $\Sigma^0 \to \Lambda$ transition magnetic moment in the bottom right.
+In this case, the results show that the $m_s = 93$ MeV (Set II) yields larger bag radii for the $\Sigma$ and $\Lambda$ than those corresponding to $m_s = 250$ MeV (Set I), giving the larger transition magnetic moment, since the transition magnetic moments are also roughly proportional to the bag radii of the initial and final baryons, or common bag radius.
+Since this feature may be associated with the MIT bag model artifact, we should focus on the ratios, the in-medium to free space shown in the left panel, as will be discussed next.
+As already mentioned, ratios are also used to extract the useful and meaningful experimental data to reduce ambiguities.